-Customarily, it is easier first to loosen the tension of the string by slightly turning the peg toward you before attempting to match the pitch of the example A. If, however, the string is very loose and much lower than the desired pitch, you would first want to tighten the string a bit.
+Learning how to tune a violin is made easier if you first loosen the tension of the string by slightly turning the peg toward you before attempting to match the pitch of the example A. If, however, the string is very loose and much lower than the desired pitch, you would first want to tighten the string a bit.
 It is important to note that tightening the string too far above its designated pitch may be damaging not only to the string, but more importantly to the instrument itself.
 Tremendous amounts of pressure are placed on the bridge and, thus, on the soundpost and soundbox, and even a little too much may have lasting effects on the integrity of the violin.

-In order to match the pitches, you will need to continue to pluck or play the string, all the while keeping the Concert A in your ear.
+In order to match the pitches when learning how to tune a violin, you will need to continue to pluck or play the string, all the while keeping the Concert A in your ear.
 (Ideally, you will actually still be able to hear the example pitch from the piano or other device, but if not simply play it again.)
 Then after loosening the string slightly as above, you should slightly tighten it, or turn the peg slightly away from you.
 It will take some practice going back and forth before you can quickly tune a string, but in time, you will master the slight adjustments needed instinctually and be able to tune the instrument without thinking it through step by step.

 After you are satisfied that the A string has been tuned properly, you will want to tune the Concert D, or the second string from the left.
 The distance from D to A is a perfect fifth, as explained initially, and what you will be listening for is the “perfection” of the fifth.
 As an example of this, play the D and A together on the piano: you will hear no dissonance, just two notes that sound as if they belong together, for want of a better phrase.
 Following the example of the A, you then repeat the tuning process with the D string and the D peg.
 Finding the D peg is as simple as finding the A peg: follow the D string up into the peg box to find that the D peg is the top peg on the left.
 The adjustment process is the same as that with the A string, only you will be creating a perfect fifth with the A, rather than matching pitch for pitch.
 (For those beginners with access to a piano, it may be easier to match the D just above middle C to the D string.)